MAimmersivX/2013-11-14-woodshole/lessons/thw-git/local.md

 every little change you've made on your netbook is reflected on your desktop?
 What happens if you start making changes on your slide deck, only to realize you need to drop back to the slide deck you had five days ago?

+## Example: B Slide Deck for a Presentation
+You have completed an analysis, and submitted a manuscript.
+A reviewer asks whether you would get a different result if you had filtered the input data differently.
+But you have been working on your analysis scripts for months; the version of the script which generated the paper has since been modified to make it easier for you to use on another project.
+* Can you keep track of analysis scripts, data, and figures that you actually used?
+* Can you conveniently repeat the analysis with a small modificiation without pain?

 ## git : What is Version Control ?